tillbiskup/evefile/docs/usecases.rst

 What are some of the problems with this approach?
 Here is an incomplete list:

-* Lack of all relevant metadata.
+* Loss of all relevant metadata.
 * No join mode explicitly provided, hence depending on the defaults set in the method (that may change over time).
 * Despite its name, the data frame is far from "almighty" and lacks relevant information.

-Hence, use entirely on your own risk.
+Hence, use entirely on your own risk -- at best not at all.
 You have been warned... ;-)

 Working with monitors